Chonburi

 Overview

 Chonburi brings together Thailand’s most famous beach resort destinations along the Gulf of Thailand’s eastern shores.
 This province centers around Pattaya’s energetic beach scene while offering quieter alternatives like Bang Saen and the island escape of Koh Larn.
-You’ll find 117 attractions ranging from traditional temples to modern entertainment complexes, making it equally appealing to families seeking beach fun, couples looking for romantic getaways, and solo travelers wanting variety.
-As part of Southern Thailand’s Gulf coast region, Chonburi delivers year-round beach access with a much more developed tourism infrastructure than many other coastal areas.
+You’ll find attractions ranging from traditional temples to modern entertainment complexes, making it equally appealing to families seeking beach fun, couples looking for romantic getaways, and solo travelers wanting variety.
+As part of Eastern Thailand’s Gulf coast region, Chonburi delivers year-round beach access with a much more developed tourism infrastructure than many other coastal areas.
 The province caters to every budget and travel style, from backpackers to luxury seekers.

 Top Things to Do